Milwaukee PBS: Subchannels

+36.2: 480i; WORLD; World Channel; Features PBS' news and public affairs programming, along with government hearings, presidential speeches and some local government programming.

+36.3: Weather; Weather & Traffic; Looping weather forecast maps and temperature data without any meteorologist-presented forecasting, and audio from local NOAA Weather Radio station KEC60.
+The channel is programmed by AccuWeather, separate from the "Local AccuWeather Channel" it formerly provided to commercial stations.

 Instructional division

 Milwaukee PBS, as part of the Milwaukee Area Technical College, also provides the student television station facility and production support for the Television and Video Production Division at MATC.
 TVP, formerly known as 'Telecasting', predates the stations and has produced several hundred broadcast video professionals over the years.

 The two-year program is unique in Wisconsin's technical college system, as well as nationwide.
 Stations licensed directly to a college are fairly rare in the PBS system, especially in larger markets, and even fewer are attached to a technical/two-year college.
 As a result, students in the division enroll from all over the state.
 The student population also tends to include out-of-state students as well as international students.
 As such, one of the major goals of a TVP student during their time at MATC/MPBS is to produce a program of educational television or entertaining interest to air during the organization's Student Operations Day, which occurs on a Saturday in late April or early May, where student programs air on WMVT throughout the broadcast day.
 WMVT also televises MATC graduation ceremonies.